 What are my chances of being satisfied with an OTC hearing aid?

-It's hard to say, but most research indicates that people who've tried out OTC hearing aids need the help of a knowledgeable hearing care provider.
-A small 2017 trial provides some clues.
+Other research indicates that people who've tried out OTC hearing aids greatly benefit from the help of a knowledgeable hearing care provider.
+This small 2017 trial provides some clues.
 It tested the outcome when adults aged 55 to 79 years with mild-to-moderate hearing loss chose among three pre-programmed hearing aids on their own for both ears.
 These were high-end digital mini-behind-the-ear aids, one of several common hearing aid styles.

 The volunteers paid for their aids upfront and could get their money back if they chose to return their aids.
 The results: 55 percent wanted to keep them.